-What Does Pansexual Mean?
+What Is Pansexual?
 How Gen Z Talks About Gender, Sexuality, and More

 Understanding Sex, Gender, and Sexual Orientation

 People used to think of sex, gender, and sexual orientation in very simple terms, but now we understand it to be much more dynamic.
 For example, just because someone is biologically male or female, it doesn’t mean that they have to build their gender identity around those terms.
 People are also free to express their identity however they choose, and they can be romantically or sexually attracted to a wide range of genders along a spectrum.
 The following definitions can help you understand the differences in greater detail.

 Sex is assigned at birth and refers to one’s biological status.
 It’s associated primarily with physical attributes like chromosomes, hormone prevalence, and external and internal anatomy.

 Gender, on the other hand, refers to the socially constructed expectations around behaviors, activities, and forms of expression that others consider appropriate for people of a particular sex.
 Words used to describe one’s gender can include male, female, man, woman, nonbinary, queer, genderqueer, genderfluid, and more.

 Sexual orientation refers to the emotional, romantic, and/or sexual attraction between human beings.
 It is independent of one’s sex and gender, and it can encompass many different identities — heterosexual, homosexual, bisexual, asexual, and pansexual are common orientations that we’ll discuss in greater detail below.

 We’ve collected some of the most commonly used terms surrounding the topics of gender, sex, and sexual orientation today.
 You’ll also see many used in context, such as pansexual, with helpful examples to help you better understand them.